 In embracing the spectrum, we also allow new ideas to flourish and unforeseen opportunities to bloom.
 In becoming a more “neurologically supportive workplace” we recognise no single human can be defined or understood in one way.

-Expanding out from our own microcosmic office, there is great value in celebrating and recognising the nuanced and idiosyncratic nature of humans; in how we think, process and analyse information and communicate.
+Expanding out from our own corporate-cosm, we see there is great value in celebrating and recognising the nuanced and idiosyncratic nature of humans; in how we think, process and analyse information and communicate.

 We are all inherently complex and ever changing, far too faceted be understood within the finite window of 9-5.

-If you find yourself in doubt on where to begin, referring back to the “spectrum” can be a great way forward; start by simply viewing all your employees, or people in your own life as operating or existing on a spectrum that warrants individualised responses.
+If you find yourself in doubt on where to begin, referring back to the “spectrum” can be a great way forward; start by simply viewing all your employees, or people in your own life as operating or existing on a spectrum that will warrant an individualised response.